BenjaKemp/scope/README.md

     npm start

- you'll then be told that a server is running on the port 3000, and prompted to start te client on a different server. enter yes and continue
+ you'll then be told that a server is running on the port 3000, and prompted to start the client on a different server. enter yes and continue

-the client should run automatically!!
+the client should run automatically in your browser.
+If it doesn't, check the terminal see which port the client is running on